w3c/danmaku/TF/Bullet_Chatting_TF_Draft.md

 ## Mission

 The Bullet Chatting Task Force is part of the Media & Entertainment Interest Group.
-The Task Force is responsible for gathering use cases and deriving technical requirements for Bullet Chatting, which refers to comments or annotations overlaid on the video playback screen, synced to a specific playback time.
+The Task Force is responsible for gathering use cases and deriving technical requirements for Bullet Chatting, which refers to comments or annotations overlaid on the video screen, synced to a specific timeline.

+The goal is that Bullet Chatting standardization make it easier to be implemented and maintained.
+And Bullet Chatting can be used in a wide range of scenarios.

 ## Basic Information